threeML/hawc_hal/README.md

 maptree = ... # This can be either a ROOT or a hdf5 file response = ... # This can be either a ROOT or hdf5 file

-# enable multiprocessing by enabling the number of workers > 1
+# enable multiprocessing by setting the number of workers > 1
 hawc = HAL("HAWC",
            maptree,
            response,